navyayvan/ride-wit-me/README.md

 ## Wireframes

-## Unsolved Problems and Major Hurdles
+## Learning Experiences and Ideas for Future Development
  * Back end hurdles: geocoding application
  * Front end hurdles: margins and keeping site as responsive as possible at all views
- * Unsolved Problems:
-  -
+ * If we had more time: Implement SMS messaging service to connect users -